-TIP - The repetition of the broadcast frame will take up a transmission slot.
+TIP - The repetition of the broadcast packet will take up a transmission slot.
 Please include this in your capacity calculation.
 All priority will be dropped after the configured maximum latency.
 This applies to broadcast repetitions as well.

-G Traffic Filters:
+(н) Traffic Filters:

 EchoRing allows you to distinguish five priority classes.
 Datatraffic can be assigned to a priority class using a bytemask.
-It is possible to assign different priorities to different filters.
+It is possible to assign different priorities to different filters, where "Priority 1" takes precedence over "Priority 2" and so on.
 It is also possible to drop unwanted traffic using a drop rule.
+To enable prioritization, choose a priority action in the Traffic Filter section from the dropdown menu.
+To select the bytes of the packets which should be filtered, type in the byte value in the box for the corresponding byte index.